UPDATE: Lots of new restrictions added and the descriptions have been updated for easy understanding.

 STEP 2: Create Registry Key

-Once you are in Registry Editor.
-Go to following keys and create or modify required DWORD value as mentioned below:
+Once you are in Registry Editor, go to the following mentioned keys and create or modify DWORD values:

 Go to following key: